nystudio107/disqus/README.md

 The Diqus plugin will also take care of the custom login/logout URLs, should you wish to use them.
 Please see [Adding your own SSO login and logout links](https://help.disqus.com/customer/portal/articles/236206-integrating-single-sign-on#sso-login) for details.

 You only need this is you want to have a custom login button displayed in the Disqus UI itself.

+`url` should be the address of your login page.
+The page will be opened in a new window and it must close itself after authentication is done.
+That is how we know when it is done and reload the page.

+`logout` should be set to `http://example.com/actions/disqus/logoutRedirect` to hit the Disqus controller that handles the logout and redirect.

 ###Using the Disqus plugin in your templates ###